Spudos/for_the_win/README.md

 ### Technolgies Used

   Python - To code the project

-  Google Cloud and Sheets - Stire data for the game PEP8 - Used to verify the code was free from errors in Python conventions Drawio.net - Flowchart design
+  Google Cloud and Sheets - Store data for the game

+  PEP8 - Used to verify the code was free from errors in Python conventions

+  Drawio.net - Flowchart design

   Git and Github - Version contol

   Visual Stuido - Code editor

   Heroku - Live deployment of the project

 ### Libraries used

   Gspread - To use google sheets via api

   Random - To generate randome numbers

-  OS - For terminal functions like clear Google.oauth2.service_account - To use google sheets via api Colorama - Text styling
+  OS - For terminal functions like clear

+  Google.oauth2.service_account - To use google sheets via api

+  Colorama - Text styling

 ## 9.0 Credits